Empirical PAC-Bayes Bounds for Markov Chains: PROOFS

 In the introduction of the paper, we define the distribution of the pairs $(U_t,Y_t)$ by saying that the $(U_t)$ are sampled from a Markov chain with transition kernel $P$, and that the distribution of $Y_t$ given $(U_1,Y_1),\dots,(U_{t-1},Y_{t-1}),U_t$ is given by $Q(U_{t},\cdot)$.
 Observe that this is simply equivalent to stating that $[(U_t,Y_t)]_{t\geq 1}$ is a Markov chain on the space $\mathcal{U}\times\mathcal{Y}$ with transition kernel $\bar{P}$ given by

 In the proof of Theorem~\ref{bern1}, we will actually use this fact.
 In particular, the pseudo-spectral gap of $\bar{P}$ will appear in the proof, while the assumption on Theorem~\ref{bern1} is on the pseudo-spectral gap $\gamma_{ps}$ of $P$: it turns out that this will not lead to any complication, as these two quantities are equal.
 We start by proving this fact. \begin{lem} Assume $P$ is the transition kernel of an ergodic chain.
 Let $\bar{P}$ be given by~\eqref{fullkernel}.
 The pseudo-spectral gap of $\bar{P}$ is equal to the pseudo-spectral gap $\gamma_{ps}$ of $P$. \end{lem} This might be well known among Markov chains specialists, but we did not find it in any classical textbook.
-Thus, we preferred to provide a complete proof. \begin{proof} The proof goes in three steps.
+Thus, we preferred to provide a complete proof. \begin{proof} The proof goes in four steps.
 In the first step, we will write the (cumbersome but) explicit formulas for $(\bar{P}^*)^k (\bar{P})^k$.
-In a second time, we prove that to any eigenvector of $(P^*)^k (P^k)$ corresponds a unique eigenvector of $(\bar{P}^*)^k (\bar{P})^k$ with the same eigenvalue.
-In the third and last step, we prove that to any eigenvector of $(\bar{P}^*)^k (\bar{P}^k)$ with eigenvalue $\lambda\neq 0$ corresponds a unique eigenvector of $(P^*)^k (P^k)$ with the same eigenvalue.
+In a second step, we prove that any $\tau$ in the spectrum of $(P^*)^k (P^k)$ is also in the spectrum of $(\bar{P}^*)^k (\bar{P})^k$.
+In the third step, we prove that any $\tau<1$ in the spectrum of $(\bar{P}^*)^k (\bar{P}^k)$ also belongs to the spectrum of $(P^*)^k (P^k)$.
+In the fourth and last step, we study the case of $\tau=1$, which is necessarily an eigenvalue for both operators: it appears that its multiplicity is $1$ for $(\bar{P}^*)^k (\bar{P})^k$ if and only if its multiplicity is also $1$ for $(P^*)^k (P^k)$.

 \textbf{Step 1:} first, observe that as $P$ has a unique stationary distribution $\pi$, $\bar{P}$ has a unique stationary distribution $\bar{\pi}({\rm d}(u,y))=\pi({\rm d} u) Q(u,{\rm d}y) $.
 Thus, we have: